simhaonline/picluster/docs/Loadbalancer.md

 ## Prerequisites

-1. Build the picluste_lb container from the docker folder in the root of the PiCluster directory
+1. Build the picluster_lb container from the docker folder in the root of the PiCluster directory

 ```
 cd /root/picluster/docker/picluster_lb